steffens21/CarND-MPC-Project/README.md

 ### Timestep Length and Elapsed Duration (N & dt)

-TODO:

-  - First working model with N=10 and dt = 0.02.
-Projected trajectory not very long.

-Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
-Additionally the student details the previous values tried.
+I found the first working model (i.e. car made it around the track) with N=10 and dt = 0.02.
+Generally I experienced that my solution is very feeble when changing N.  E.g. N=20 results in a very wobbly ride.
+The smoothest ride I got by setting **N=10** and **dt=0.01**.
+This makes the green line in the simulator so short that it is almost entirely hidden by the car.
+I don't think this is an issue though.

 ### Polynomial Fitting and MPC Preprocessing